yahoojp-marketing/ydn-api-documents/docs/en/api_reference/appendix/errorcodes.md

 Code           | Message                     | Description
 -------------- | --------------------------- | ---------------------------
 220007 | Unavailable the adProductType.  | adProductType specified is not available.
 220014 | Budget is lower than bidding price.  | The bidding price has been set higher than the budget.
 220121 | Frequency setting was made to the product that is not available.  | You can not set frequency ads instruments designated.
 220122 | Unavailable combination of frequency settings.  | Combination of frequency setting is invalid.
 220123 | Unavailable conversion optimizer.  | Conversion optimization setting is not possible due to the non-eligible Ad distribution.
 220124 | Disable conversion optimizer.  | Target CPA cannot be set, due to the unusable conversion optimization.
+220143 | Invalid appId.  | Unavailable format of App ID has been set.

 ##### Service
 [AdGroupAdService](/docs/en/api_reference/services/AdGroupAdService.md)